united-security-providers/usp-core-waap/src/docs/upgrade.md

 ### Core WAAP Operator 1.1.0 to >=1.2.0

-The CRS version has been upgraded from 4.3.0 to 4.14.0.
+- The CRS version has been upgraded from 4.3.0 to 4.14.0.
   Accordingly, testing / auto-learning esp. for false positives is recommended.
+- In the Helm chart, legacy "image:version" in the `image` field is now disallowed, because it would silently override a separately defined `version` field:
+  Use separate `image` and `version` fields instead.
+- Optional: Use the list of rule ids in CRS rule exception, new field `ruleIds`, instead of the now deprecated field `ruleId` for a single rule id.

 ### Core WAAP Operator 1.0.0 to >=1.1.0